Degrees and Certifications:

 Where did you grow up?

 I grew up in Lakeville Minnesota with an amazing family!
 I am the middle child of three!
 I have an older brother named Shawn who lives in AZ and a younger sister named Ashley who lives in IA.
-My Husband Miguel and I live in South St. Paul with our two boys: Marshall is 4 years old and Martin (Marty) is 1.
+My Husband Miguel and I live in South St. Paul with our two boys: Marshall is 5 years old and will be starting kindergarten at Global Arts Plus this year and Martin (Marty) is 2.

 Where did you go to school?